Giddius/Antistasi_PhoneBook_tool/README.md

 ## 1.2.
 How to use currently

-Download the release, change the paths in ...\user_config.ini (absolute paths!) and run it. currently functional: entering a fnc name ('eg A3A_fnc_flagaction') or the function as a file name ('fn_flagaction.sqf) and rebuilding the Database to keep up to date with your local antistasi version. rest is following!
+after downloading the release, extract the folder and run "configurator.exe". afterwards run "Antistasi_PhoneBook_tool.exe" and select rebuild Database form the toolbar.

 ### 1.2.1. planned stages of development to 1.0